Emmanuel-Nti/Data-Analysis-Portfolio/docs/index.md

  </p>

 #### 📊 General Findings
-- Before 1994, there was no year that more than 100 games were released.
-However, from 1994 to 2016, more than 100 games have been released every year.
+- Video game releases grew significantly after 1994, with over 100 games released annually from 1994 to 2016, reflecting industry expansion and platform diversification.
-- PS, PS2, and Nintendo DS used to be popular platforms but now have zero sales.
-- Generally, it takes about a year or less for new platforms to appear.
-On average, old platforms take about 8 years to fade.
-- Atari 2600 platform existed for the longest number of years (35 years)
-- Since 2010, the most profitable platforms are PS3, 3DS, DS, PC, PS4, Wii, X360, and XOne.
-In sum total, PS3 and X360 are leading in sales.
-- In 2016, all platforms had experienced their peak sales and started shrinking, but PS4, XOne, and 3DS were leading in sales.
-- Since 2010, average sales on various platforms differed but not significantly different especially among the highest performing platforms as average sales were all below $1 million.
-PS4 had the highest average sales of about $0.80 million, and the GBA platform had about $0.05 million in sales (the lowest).
-- There is a positive correlation between reviews of platforms and the sale of games.
-- Generally, since 2010, Action genres have been the most profitable considering the sum of total yearly sales.
-However, on average, the most profitable genre is Shooter.
-The least profitable game genre is Puzzle.
-- PS3 and X360 platforms dominate sales in Europe and North American markets.
-- Nintendo 3DS and PS3 dominate market share in Japan.
+- PS3 and X360 dominate overall sales since 2010, particularly in Europe and North America, while Nintendo 3DS and PS3 lead in Japan.
+- New platforms generally appear within a year, while older platforms take ~8 years to fade; Atari 2600 had the longest lifecycle (35 years), illustrating long-term platform longevity potential.
-- The PS3 platform is at least among the top two dominant market shares of games across Europe, North America, and Japan.
+- Action and Shooter genres drive the majority of sales globally, with Action consistently among the top two genres across Europe, North America, and Japan; Puzzle is the least profitable genre.
+- Average sales per game are below $1 million across platforms; highest averages are on PS4 (~$0.8M) and lowest on GBA (~$0.05M), while positive correlation exists between user/platform reviews and game sales.
+- ESRB ratings influence sales across regions, suggesting regulatory and content suitability impact consumer purchase behavior.

+#### 🎯 Recommendations
+- Focus development and marketing on high-performing platforms (PS3, X360, PS4, 3DS) in their respective dominant regions to maximize sales potential.
-- Action and Shooter genres are dominating the market share of sales in Europe and North America while Role Playing and Action dominate in Japan.
+- Prioritize Action and Shooter genres for new releases, while minimizing investment in low-performing genres like Puzzle.
-- Action genre is at least among the top two dominating genres across the three regions.
-- ESRB ratings affect sales in individual regions.
-- Average user ratings of the Xbox One and PC platforms are the same.
-- Average user ratings for the Action and Sports genres are different.
+- Leverage user reviews and platform ratings as key inputs for sales forecasting and marketing prioritization.
+- Consider ESRB ratings strategically in content design and marketing to optimize regional sales performance.
 #### Software and Tools
 ![](https://img.shields.io/badge/Python-Pandas-informational?style=flat&color=2bbc8a)
 ![](https://img.shields.io/badge/Numpy-Seaborn-informational?style=flat&color=2bbc8a)